 If you’re outside the US, you may have noticed that your Netflix selections are very limited.
+(Who needs only the 3rd season of anything?)
 This is due to many complex licensing agreements with the companies that make TV shows/movies.
 Ultimately it means that often the best stuff is only available in the US.

 But don’t worry!
 StrongVPN is a fantastic choice if you want the best VPN for Netflix.
 Including multiple device support, you and your family/friends can all watch Netflix whenever you like.

 ProtonVPN – Offering wonderful speed, ProtonVPN is a great choice for watching Netflix through your VPN.

 When using a VPN you’re bound to get slower speeds than you would connecting to the internet directly through your provider.

 This is because your data has to be sent to another server, often in another country, and then back to your device, which inevitably slows things down slightly.

 We used Speedtest.net to check the download speed of each VPN service.